andreibalu/Gleam/FIXES.md

     - Ensure `NSCameraUsageDescription` exists; if using photo library fallback, include `NSPhotoLibraryAddUsageDescription` if saving.
   - QA/Acceptance:
     - Capture works on device; simulator falls back gracefully.
-    - Auth (Apple/Google) succeeds and tokens are sent to backend on analyze/history requests.
+    - Google auth succeeds and tokens are sent to backend on analyze/history requests.
     - After onboarding, the captured photo is visible in `ScanView` and "Analyze" works end-to-end.
   - Manual steps:
-    - Apple Sign In:
-      - In Apple Developer portal, enable Sign in with Apple for the app’s bundle identifier.
-      - In Xcode, add the "Sign in with Apple" capability to the target.
     - Google Sign-In:
       - In Google Cloud Console, create an iOS OAuth client for the app bundle id and download/update `GoogleService-Info.plist`.
       - In Xcode, add the Reverse Client ID as a URL Scheme (from `GoogleService-Info.plist`).
       - In Firebase Console, enable Google provider under Authentication.
     - Firebase setup:
       - Ensure Firebase is initialized on app launch (requires valid `GoogleService-Info.plist` in the app target).
-      - In Firebase Console, enable Apple provider under Authentication.
     - Backend auth enforcement:
       - Update and deploy Cloud Functions to verify Firebase ID tokens on protected endpoints.
       - If using Firestore direct access, update and deploy security rules to require authentication.